tschet/ercore_alt_views/README.md

 ## INSTALLATION ##
 Install as usual, see http://drupal.org/node/895232 for further information.

-This moudle is entirely optional with ERCore (ER).
+This module is entirely optional with ERCore (ER).
 It will not work with the newer version of ERCore (ercore).
 This module should be immediately uninstalled if not required.
 It should not be left deactivated, but not installed.